bendholmes/jogging/README.md

         https://www.getpostman.com/

 * Import the `Jogging.postman_collection.json` collection config and the `local - admin.postman_environment.json` environment config.

+* Ensure the Django web server is running (see above for running instructions).

 * In the top bar, click `Runner`.